atomicobject/ts-react-graphql-starter-kit/README.md

 ### Running Unit Tests

-To run unit tests, run `yarn test`.
+To run unit tests, run `yarn jest`.
 This simply runs jest in the current directory, which will use config in the `jest` section of `package.json`.

 To run jest in watch mode, and have it automatically rerun tests when files change:

 ```
-yarn test -- --watch
+yarn jest -- --watch
 ```

 To see other jest options, you can run:

 ```
-yarn test -- --help
+yarn jest -- --help
 ```

 ### Property testing